MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 $ sudo apt-get install python3-dev
 ```

 The latest release of OpenCV as of April 2020 is `4.3.0`.
-In the future this release can be changed just update the numbers accordingly.
+In the future this release can be changed, just update the numbers accordingly.
 ```
 $ cd ~
 $ wget -O opencv.zip https://github.com/opencv/opencv/archive/4.3.0.zip